Safety (firearms)

 In firearms, a safety or safety catch is a mechanism used to help prevent the accidental discharge of a firearm, helping to ensure safer handling.

-Safeties can generally be divided into subtypes such as internal safeties (which typically do not receive input from the user) and external safeties (which typically allow the user to give input, for example, toggling a lever from "on" to "off" or something similar).
+Safeties can generally be categorized as either internal safeties (which typically do not receive input from the user) and external safeties (which the user may manipulate manually, for example, switching a lever from "safe" to "fire").
 Sometimes these are called "passive" and "active" safeties (or "automatic" and "manual"), respectively.
+External safeties typically work by preventing the trigger from being pulled or preventing the firing pin from striking the cartridge.

-Firearms with the ability to allow the user to select various fire modes may have separate switches for safety and for mode selection (e.g. Thompson submachine gun) or may have the safety integrated with the mode selector as a fire selector with positions from safe to semi-automatic to full-automatic fire (e.g. M16).
+Firearms which allow the user to select various fire modes may have separate controls for safety and for mode selection (e.g. Thompson submachine gun) or may have the safety integrated with the mode selector as a fire selector with positions for safe, semi-automatic, and fully automatic fire (e.g. M16 rifle).

 Some firearms manufactured after the late 1990s and early 2000s include a mandatory integral locking mechanisms that must be deactivated by a unique key before the gun can be fired.
 These integral locking mechanisms are intended as child-safety devices during unattended storage of the firearm—not as safety mechanisms while carrying.
 Other devices in this category are trigger locks, bore locks, and gun safes.

 Typical safeties

 Manual safety

-The most common form of safety mechanism is a switch, button or lever that, when set to the "safe" position, prevents the firing of a firearm.
+The most common form of safety mechanism is a switch, button or lever that when set to the "safe" position, prevents the firing of a firearm.
 Manual safeties are as varied as the designs of firearms themselves, but the two most common mechanisms are a block or latch that prevents the trigger and/or firing mechanism from moving, and a device that disconnects the trigger from the firing mechanism of the firearm.
 Other designs may block the hammer or striker from forward movement or act as a block to prevent them from contacting the firing pin.
-These are the oldest forms of "active" safety mechanism and are widely used; however, many "double-action" firearms such as revolvers do not have manual safeties as the longer, harder trigger pull to cock and fire double-action provides adequate trigger safety, while keeping the firearm in a more ready state.
+In addition some manual safeties such as the Ruger SR9 pictured lock the pistol's slide closed when in Safe position whereas, for example, S&W M&P manual safeties do not lock the slide closed.
+The benefit of these design variances have not been clearly stated or pointed out by manufacturers, however, in the Ruger SR example, a chambered round cannot be ejected to empty the gun with the manual safety in the safe position.
+The safety must be OFF to clear the weapon.
+In the M&P design, the slide can be manually actuated and a chambered round ejected with the manual safety in safe position.
+One possible benefit of the slide-safety lock may be that, upon holstering, the slide cannot be snagged and hung up out of battery.
+Manual Safeties are the oldest forms of "active" safety mechanism and are widely used; however, many "double-action" firearms such as revolvers do not have manual safeties as the longer, harder trigger pull to cock and fire double-action provides adequate trigger safety, while keeping the firearm in a more ready state.